Wrongful Death Lawyer

 What Exactly Is A Wrongful Death Case?

 A wrongful death case arises after an individual is killed by the carelessness or neglect of another person or corporation.
 Sadly, this occurs every day for reasons that can be and should be avoided.
 In our fast paced profit driven society, speed and greed often take the place of safe and steady and ordinary folks like us pay the ultimate price.
-Thompson and Pracht, LLP has handled South Carolina Wrongful Death cases against both individuals and corporations.
-Also, Thompson and Pracht, LLP has litigated South Carolina Wrongful Death cases in both State and Federal Court.
+Thomason and Pracht, LLP has handled South Carolina Wrongful Death cases against both individuals and corporations.
+Also, Thomason and Pracht, LLP has litigated South Carolina Wrongful Death cases in both State and Federal Court.

 South Carolina law allows you to sue the negligent or guilty party for causing the wrongful death.
 Like we said earlier you can never put a price on a human life.
 However the justice system is intended to help you and your family with the financial burdens and consequences of your loss, especially if the deceased was the breadwinner of the family.
 The law also punishes the other party for wrongfully taking a life.